wts-thomas/wts-wordpress-default-theme/readme.txt

 Screenshot's images & icons are licensed under: Creative Commons (CC0), https://creativecommons.org/publicdomain/zero/1.0/legalcode

+= 1.3.6 - 11-01-2022 =
+* Added leading styles to UL's that have a white background.
+Add the class ".leaders" to the UL
+* Added the .full-height class for div's that need to fill parent containers
+* Refactored a default declaration for the Elementor class .swiper-slide to line-height: 0

 = 1.3.5 - 10-31-2022 =
-* Minor refactoring of the paragraph stylings
+* Minor refactoring of the paragraph styles

 = 1.3.4.1 - 10-31-2022 =
 * Adjusted paragraph default settings (p) to 0em for margin-block-start and margin-block-end